wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 If positivity is not your thing, at the bare minimum it's necessary to get in a mood to talk.
 A core component in meeting someone is the conversation you share.
-It's a two way street to go from the conversation to a friendship, so be mindful to put in effort to hold your end in conversation.
+That conversation could potentially lead into a friendship, so be mindful to actively partake.

 This step is where Nav and I went wrong.
 We met at a networking event where I had already been drained from all the socializing, so when we spoke, I was not